 If your book is still not on Google Play, there are different potential explanations:

 - Your book is marked as being in the public domain.
 Google Play does not sell books that are in the public domain.
 Here are their content policies.
 You can read our help article for more information about Public Domain books.

 If you accidentally reported that your book is in the public domain, follow our instructions to edit its information and select “no” in the "Public domain" field.

 - If you have already sold your book on Google Play prior to using StreetLib— either directly or with another distribution platform — then Google will not sell the version published with StreetLib as it does not accept duplicates.

 - Your eBook contains an image whose width or height is larger than 3200 pixels.

-- If you are a publisher, first make sure your Google Account has been activated.
+- If you are registered as a company, first make sure your Google Account has been activated.

 As a publisher, you must follow a slightly different procedure if you wish to distribute books on the Google Play Store.
 This is because Google wants a direct contract between the publisher and Google.
 StreetLib Publish will be responsible for managing and distributing your files and dealing with other stores.Google does not accept spontaneous applications for publishers accounts, but you can sign up through us.You can request your Google Play account by emailing us at firstname.lastname@example.org.Independent authors do not need to sign up for a separate contract with Google; their books can be automatically sold on Google Play once published via StreetLib.